BabuYii/table-data-wp/README.md

 table-data-wp
 =============

-This plugin helps to display Database table data into View on Pages you want
+This plugin helps to display Database table data into admin View Page